Horace Jenkins: Professional career

 Jenkins attended all three NBA pre-draft camps, but he was undrafted in the 2001 NBA draft.
 In the summer of 2001, Jenkins attended rookie camp with the Orlando Magic, and also received an invitation to training camp with Orlando.
 However, he declined the invitation, and signed with Cimberio Borgomanero, a team in the Italian second league.
 He received a guaranteed one-year contract.
 He spent the 2002 NBA Summer League with the New York Knicks, and the 2003 Summer League with the Seattle SuperSonics.

 Horace Jenkins got his break in the summer of 2004, playing in the NBA Summer League with the Detroit Pistons.
 He was previously playing with AEK Athens of the Greek Basket League, with Pistons draft pick Andreas Glyniadakis.
 Pistons President Joe Dumars was watching film of Glyniadakis, and spotted Jenkins.
 Jenkins averaged 20.1 points, 3.3 assists, and 1.8 steals in 12 EuroLeague games with AEK Athens.
 Impressed, Dumars invited Jenkins to summer camp in 2004.
 In summer camp, he averaged 8.2 points and 2.8 assists per game in 5 games.
 That was enough to garner a guaranteed contract from the Pistons, which he signed on August 4, 2004.
 His contract was a one-year deal worth $385,277.

 Jenkins started the 2004–05 NBA season on the injured list, but he did see NBA game action 15 times.
 He was on the bench for the raising of the Pistons' 2004 championship banner, as well as the Pacers–Pistons brawl.
 Rumors circulated that he was being traded to the Chicago Bulls, and also that he was going to leave the Pistons, and return to Italy.
 His NBA debut was a two-minute stint against the San Antonio Spurs.
 He scored 9 points the next night against the New Orleans Hornets.
 Jenkins scored a career-high 10 points on December 10, 2004, against the Atlanta Hawks.
 He was one of only three Pistons to score in double figures in that game.
-He scored 2 points in his hometown of New Jersey on February 5, 2005.
+He scored 2 points in his home state of New Jersey against the Nets on February 5, 2005.
 Five nights later, in a rematch of the 2004 NBA Finals, Jenkins scored 8 points, in only 6 minutes against the Los Angeles Lakers.

-Jenkins' final NBA game was on April 20, 2005 in a 86 - 97 loss to the Charlotte Bobcats where he recorded 6 points, 2 rebounds and 1 steal in 20 minutes of playing time (the most minutes he ever played in a game).
+Jenkins' final NBA game was on April 20, 2005, in a 86–97 loss to the Charlotte Bobcats where he recorded 6 points, 2 rebounds and 1 steal in 20 minutes of playing time (the most minutes he ever played in a game).

 Although he was left off the playoff roster, the Pistons made the NBA Finals for the second straight year.
 Jenkins was notable for being one of the oldest rookies in the NBA, and his life story was the subject of a short presentation narrated by Jamie Foxx, on ABC, during the 2005 NBA Finals.
 Jenkins took the long route to the NBA, working to support his family, and then playing in Europe, before signing his first NBA contract, at the age of 29.